racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/formwizardpractical.md

 Wizards should only use the cloudAPI to fetch required information and to execute actions.

 The wizard dialect is fully integrated in the PyLabs framework.
-The main entry point to define wizards is located at 'q.gui.form'.
+The main entry point to define wizards is located at `q.gui.form`.

 ##General Structure of a Form/Wizard Tasklet

 Since a wizard is implemented by using the [tasklet](http://confluence.incubaid.com/display/PYLABS/Tasklets) framework, it contains all sections like any other tasklet.

 Sections:

 * Tags: instruct the wizard engine which tasklets should be triggered under which circumstances
 * Author: allows you to identify who was the creator of the corresponding wizard
 * Priority: execution priority of tasklet, 1 is lowest priority